fredzica/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures

-Algorithms and data structures in Typescript.
+Algorithms and data structures in Typescript with 100% of unit test coverage.

-This will also be helpful to actually learn Typescript :)
+Typescript has been a great choice for this project so far since it's a modern and powerful language with lightweight syntax.
+Also, static typing is nice to have when dealing with data structures since it makes expectations explicit at compile time, rendering the code easier to reason about.

 # Data structures